adam-cyclones/ForgeRock-JS-SDK-walkthrough/README.md

 - Commits should always be written after asking yourself the question; WHY not WHAT

 ## Design
-My choices will be simple as possible, where I can I will remove complexity
+My choices will be simple as possible, where I can I will remove complexity, I will not be including anything to install.

 ### DNS
 Please add the following to your `/etc/hosts` file